 Crypto

-I was head over heels in love with a man in early 2020 who tried so hard to get me to buy bitcoin.
+Why: I was head over heels in love with a man in early 2020 who tried so hard to get me to buy bitcoin.
 He offered to set up the account for me and everything.
 I thought he was crazy.
 He was a little crazy, but the good kind, the very psychic kind.
 I didn’t listen, but had I listened, held onto the bitcoin, and sold it in 2025, I would have made a 650% profit.

 In May of 2021, I took a course on cryptocurrency to try to understand the whole thing so I could make an educated choice.
 I loved what I learned, I was down with the anti-government economic-freedom ethos, and I bought in.
 I sold when it was high a few times and ended up making about 10k in profit before getting out entirely earlier this year.

 Will bitcoin surge again in the future?
 Likely.
-Is it tempting to keep crypto reserves to have some currency that is unreachable by the US government in the event that I end up on the wrong side of the government and need to flee the country?
+Is it tempting to keep crypto reserves to have some currency that is unreachable by the US government in the event that I end up on the wrong side of the current regime and need to flee the country?
 Definitely.
 And yet I can’t get over this feeling in my gut that it’s largely being used for nefarious purposes by bad actors and there’s a dark cloud over it.

 Look, I didn’t say I changed my mind about everything because of irrefutable facts.
 Intuition just said, get out.
 I’m now looking into gold.
 Cash feels untrustworthy.
 My dad bought a place in Portugal and opened accounts overseas.
 That is probably wise, too.
 I don’t have the answers, but the dollar is going down.
 That much is clear.